sullyjs/YouCopy/README.md

 # YouCopy
-You copy is  a metaphoric puzzle game about traversing obstacles without losing sight of yourself in the process.
+You copy is a metaphoric puzzle game made with Unity about traversing obstacles without losing sight of yourself in the process.
 A gamejam in 2021.
 I helped coding this in unity C# and created a pixel art piece, as well as character models in the game.
 - https://sullyjs.itch.io/youcopy

 Me.
 S. James Steward - Programmer/Artist